Nishigawara Station

 Nishigawara Station (西川原駅, Nishigawara-eki) is a passenger railway station located in Naka-ku, in the city of Okayama, Okayama Prefecture, Japan.
 It is operated by West Japan Railway Company (JR West).
 Although the official name of the station is Nishigawara, signage at the station shows the name Nishigawara Shūjitsu (西川原・就実) to mention the nearby Shujitsu University.

 Lines

-Nishigawara Station is served by the San'yō Main Line an is 140.8 km from the starting of the Sanyo Main Line at Kōbe Station.
+Nishigawara Station is served by the San'yō Main Line and is 140.8 km from the starting of the Sanyo Main Line at Kōbe Station.
 It is also served by trains of the Akō Line, which continue past the nominal terminus of that line at Higashi-Okayama to terminate at Okayama Station via the San'yō Main Line tracks.

 Layout

 The station has two elevated opposed side platforms, with the station facilities underneath the tracks.
 The station is unattended.

 Platforms

 History

 Nishigawara station opened on 15 March 2008.